What if my pet has cancer?

 Symptoms that possibly indicate cancer in pets:

 The most common cancer treatment methods include surgery, chemotherapy, immunotherapy, and radiation therapy.
 Depending on your pet’s circumstances, one or multiple treatment modalities might be indicated for their specific diagnosis.
 If your pet requires treatment beyond what we offer in-house, we will refer you to a veterinary oncologist that we are in close contact with.
+There is also an option for telemedicine consultations with a specialist for some specific types of cancer.

 If your pet's condition is not treatable, or you elect not to treat due to age or other conditions, we can offer palliative care to relieve pain and anxiety for as long as that is possible.